 Simple English definitions for legal terms

-Read a random definition: judicial discretion
+Read a random definition: canon of inheritance

 A fair trial is when a judge and jury listen to both sides of a case and make a decision based on the facts presented.
 It is important that everyone involved follows the rules and that the defendant's rights are respected.
 This is especially important in criminal trials.